czbiohub-sf/cerebra/paper/paper.md

 If working with cancer samples, the user has the option to limit the reported variants to those also found in Wellcome Sanger Institute's [COSMIC](https://cancer.sanger.ac.uk/cosmic) database [@ncbi; @cosmic].
 While certainly not exhaustive, this database contains an extensive list of known human variants.
-This option is designed to limit the search space to known and potentially clinically actionable targets.
+This option is designed to limit the search space to known and potentially actionable targets.

 The output of `germline-filter` is a set of trimmed-down VCF files, which will be used for the next two steps.
 If you do not have access to "control" tissue then proceed directly to `count-variants` or `find-peptide-variants`.